Lay betting tips

 Example: a playable lay case

-Even then, the final check is liability.
-If the lay price drifts, liquidity thins, or late public evidence protects the horse, a possible PLAY can become a SKIP.
+It is still not a promise.
+If the price drifts, liquidity thins, or late evidence protects the horse, the right call can become SKIP.

 Example: a tip to reject